Brooks Ghost 9Review Facts

 In my experience, the outsole performance was effective and while running on concrete I had solid traction through the duration of that run.
 As I write this review, it's been pretty wet out, but that didn't hinder the ability to get my run sessions in.
 In terms of durability, the outsole’s material should help prevent wear and tear to the midsole, as it's the piece that's constantly in impact with the ground's surface.
 I have not noticed any significant wear and tear, but I definitely should not have with only 60 miles in the bag so far, so I will keep running!

 The midsole of is a bit unique in that it's divided into rectangular pods.
 It's primary make-up is a construction of carbon and blown rubber, which are durable, flexible materials.
 This is their BioMoGo DNA technology.
-The composition of this material is formulated to provide the right amount of cushion
+The composition of the BioMoGo is formulated to provide the right amount of cushion

 , contingent to each particular impact and how much force is generated on that impact.
 This material is different from midsole structures more commonly seen because it is adaptive rather than having a set amount of cushion at the strike, hence the term "DNA".
 I found the shoes quite comfortable right out of the box, much more so than previous models of the Ghost